 Creative Access is acting as an intermediary for the Government’s Kickstart scheme and are welcoming new partners who want to participate.
-We have made our first application but will be making multiple other ones during 2021.
+All placements in our first application were approved and we are making multiple other ones during 2021.

 Young people are amongst the worst hit by financial crises, and unemployment can have longstanding implications for their future jobs and wages.
 We know people are leaving education into an extremely difficult jobs market, and that those in our community are more likely to have been furloughed.

 The jobs will give young people the opportunity to build their skills in the workplace and to gain experience to improve their chances of finding long-term work.
 If you want to create a role funded by the Kickstart scheme, they must be:

 - New jobs; they must not replace existing or planned vacancies or cause existing employees or contractors to lose or reduce their employment

 - A minimum of 25 hours per week, for 6 months

 - Paid at least the National Minimum Wage for their age group

 - Should not require people to undertake extensive training before they begin the job placement

 Government funding will cover for each job placement: